GhostEI-Bench: Do Mobile Agents Resilience to Environmental Injection in Dynamic On-Device Environments?: Experiments

 \subsection{Experimental Setup}

-We evaluate a comprehensive suite of state-of-the-art Vision-Language Models (VLMs) as baselines.
+We evaluate a representative set of modern Vision-Language Models (VLMs), together with variants across agent frameworks and domain-specific fine-tuning.
+This set includes leading proprietary models and a representative large-scale open-source model.
 This includes leading proprietary models and a representative large-scale open-source model.
 The proprietary systems are: OpenAI's GPT series (\emph{e.g.}, GPT-4o)~\citep{hurst2024gpt}, Anthropic's Claude series (\emph{e.g.}, Claude 3.7 Sonnet~\citep{anthropic_claude37_2025}), Google's Gemini-2.5 Pro~\citep{comanici2025gemini}, and Alibaba's Qwen-VL-Max~\citep{Qwen-VL}.
 As a powerful open-source counterpart, we include Qwen2.5-VL-72B-Instruct from the Qwen series~\citep{Qwen2.5-VL}.
-Our evaluation also considers hypothetical future iterations of these models.
-Detailed model specifications are in Table~\ref{tab:model_settings}.
+Detailed model specifications are in \autoref{tab:model_settings}.
+All VLMs are deployed as mobile GUI agents via two agentic framework, \emph{Mobile-Agent~v2}~\citep{wang2024mobileb} and \emph{AppAgent}~\citep{zhang2025appagent}.
+For GPT-4o and Qwen2.5-VL-72B-Instruct, we instantiate both controllers to obtain paired comparisons and make the effect of the agent framework on robustness explicit, while the remaining models are evaluated under \emph{Mobile-Agent~v2}.
+In addition, we include two specialized GUI-oriented VLMs, UI-TARS series~\citep{qin2025ui}, to assess how domain-specific fine-tuning influences agent reliability under environmental injection attacks.
+Detailed model and framework specifications are summarized in \autoref{tab:model_settings}.

 We evaluate the models' performance on GhostEI-Bench using a Judge Model approach.
-The primary metrics include \textbf{Full Attack Success (FAS)}, \textbf{Partial Attack Success (PAS)}, and \textbf{Task Completion (TC)}, as described in Section~\ref{subsec:evaluate}.
+The primary metrics include \textbf{Full Attack Success (FAS)}, \textbf{Partial Attack Success (PAS)}, and \textbf{Task Completion (TC)}, as described in Section~{\ref{subsec:evaluate}}.